WELCOME to the Winter 2019 edition of What’s New at Italica Press. We’re happy to announce forthcoming, new and recent titles.

 One of the treasures in the James Ford Bell collection at the University of Minnesota is Cristoforo Buondelmonti’s Description of the Aegean and Other Islands.
 Evelyn Edson presents a facsimile edition of the entire manuscript, with introduction, complete transcription, English translation, notes, bibliography and index.
 We present this book in full color at 8.5 x 11 inches, nearly the full size of the Bell manuscript.

-Our Catalog 56 offers all our hardcover, paperback and a variety of digital editions, including searchable PDF downloads and Kindle versions.
+Our Catalog 57, just out, offers these and all our hardcover, paperback and a variety of digital editions, including JSTOR, Kindle, and ProQuest editions.
 We look forward to hearing from you.
 As always, our thanks and appreciation.

 Ronald G. Musto